TheGoodlike13/liberty_or_death/README.md

     ldap_kerberos_container_dn = cn=kerberos,ou=Services,dc=goodlike,dc=eu,dc=local

 I mean, it doesn't take a genius to tell these are different.
 Yet the guide clearly provided both, and everything else so far seems to be working.
-I can't just edit 'ldap_kerberos_container_dn' either, because as far as I am concerned, that could break some other assumption of this proprietary setup elsewhere.
+I can't just edit `ldap_kerberos_container_dn` either, because for all I know, that could break some other assumption of this proprietary setup elsewhere.

 What if I give it more rights then?
 Like this?